 In this case we walk through a deep-dive analysis that led to small changes being suggested in certain elements.
 These changes helped Fortum go from a design that converted 9% worse than the original version, to a design that converted 9% better!

-When Conversionista started collaborating with Fortum, the team saw big opportunities in starting to work in a more data driven way.
-The e-commerce team had gaps in knowledge about the user journey, the pain points and where to start optimizing on the site.
+When Conversionista started collaborating with Fortum, the team saw big opportunities to start working in a more data driven way.
+There were gaps in knowledge about the user journey, the pain points and where to start optimizing on the site.
 Time was primarily spent on reporting and even if there were a lot of optimization ideas within the team, there were no processes in place to measure the effect of the implemented ideas.
 This is where we came in!

 We wanted to create a truly data driven way of working with analytics as a core building block.
 Conversionista helped the team build a process for making ideas into clear hypotheses based on a combination of data points.
 We call that data triangulation!
 The team started with A/B-testing and prioritization of the A/B-tests.
 The prioritization was important due to a limited amount of traffic and resources in the team.
 Also, the analysis of each experiment after completion was important to gain as much insight and knowledge in the user journey as possible.